Hello Selfie

 Hello Selfie Miami

-Hello Selfie is an URL/IRL performance about gender and the selfie phenomenon.
-First performed for Perform Chinatown in Los Angeles (2014), and with an aesthetic informed by early Tumblr culture, the piece consists of performers covered in hello kitty stickers taking selfies in a public space for an hour straight.
-They uploadthe selfies in real time to a FB event wall, ignoring the IRL audience in the spirit of what Durbin calls "passive aggressive performance art."
-The IRL audience became a part of the piece by taking their own selfies within the space of the performance.
+Hello Selfie is a performance about gender and the selfie phenomenon.
+First performed for Perform Chinatown in Los Angeles (2014), and with a visual aesthetic informed by Tumblr culture of the time, the piece consists of performers covered in hello kitty stickers taking selfies in a public space for an hour straight.
+They uploaded the selfies in real time to a FB event wall, in one of the first performance artworks to happen both IRL and on social media simultaneously.

 The piece was subsequently performed in Union Square NYC with Transfer Gallery (2014), and in Miami with Transfer Gallery and Kelani Nichole for the Pulse Art Fair (2015), commissioned by Helen Toomer.